 Winter is coming to Melbourne and that means comfort food.
-Keto roasted chicken thighs with mushrooms is the perfect dinner for those cold wintery nights.
+Roasted chicken thighs with mushrooms is the perfect dinner for those cold wintery nights.
 Since we moved to Melbourne 3 years ago we have always struggled with winter.
-You just want to stay inside snuggled on the couch watching netflix and eating all the comfort foods.
+You just want to stay inside snuggled on the couch watching Netflix and eating all the comfort foods.

 This meal is tasty, warm and comforting and leaves the house smelling amazing!
 Chicken and mushrooms is a classic flavour combination and you will not be disappointed with this tasty dinner.

 We like to serve our keto roasted chicken and mushrooms over rocket, baby spinach or your favourite greens or steamed vegetables.
 This makes for a complete and satisfying meal.

 Sometimes we like to add some pure cream (heavy whipping cream) to the mushroom sauce after it comes out of the oven and simmer it on the stove top for a few minutes.
 This make a delicious creamy mushroom sauce which we then serve over konjac noodles